aces/Loris/modules/user_accounts/README.md

 ## Purpose

-The user accounts module is used to manage the user accounts on the LORIS website.
+The user accounts module is used to manage the user accounts on the LORIS application.
 It provides functions to add new users, edit a user account and search for specific user sets.

 ## Intended Users

-This module is typically used by site coordinators to manage the access rights to the LORIS system at their site.
+This module is typically used by site coordinators to manage the access rights to the LORIS application at their site.
 Other users might include the study coordinator and the LORIS system administrator.

 ## Scope

-This module displays information about the user accounts on the LORIS website.
+This module displays information about the user accounts on the LORIS application.
 It allows the modification of a user account (activation/inactivation, change in access permissions, change in email addresses, etc..) and the creation of new user accounts.
 It also provides a search filter to view specific sets of user accounts.